Installation¶

 [notice] To update, run: pip install --upgrade pip

-(.venv) image_repo $ pip install --upgrade pip
+new release. (.venv) image_repo $ pip install --upgrade pip

 ...